cds-snc/guide-product-teams-equipes-produits/_pages/en/product_support_guidance.md

 - Why are you supporting a product or service?
 - Whose needs are you trying to meet?
 - What does it look like to meet (or not meet) those whys and needs?
+- How are users experiencing your system?
+- How are stakeholders experiencing your system?
 - Which parts of your system are involved in meeting those whys and needs?
   - Which are within your control?
   - Which are outside your control?